Inboxen/Inboxen/docs/getting_started.rst

 * Managing a cache like Memcache.

-We understand that this will make deploying Inboxen a far more daunting task, but we find that preferable to frustrated users in our issue tracker.
+We understand that this will make deploying Inboxen a far more daunting task, but we find that preferable to masses of documentation of unknown quality.

 .. warning: